Open defecation: Simple sanitation technology options

 Simple sanitation technology options are available to reduce open defecation prevalence if the behavior is due to not having toilets in the household and shared toilets being too far or too dangerous to reach, e.g., at night.

 Toilet bags

-People might already use plastic bags (also called flying toilets) at night to contain their feces.
-However, a more advanced solution of the plastic toilet bag has been provided by the Swedish company People, which produces the "Peepoo bag", a "personal, single-use, self-sanitizing, fully biodegradable toilet that prevents feces from contaminating the immediate area as well as the surrounding ecosystem".
+Some people use plastic bags (also called flying toilets) to collect and dispose of feces, particularly at night.
+A more specialized alternative is the "Peepoo" bag developed by the Swedish company, Peepoople.
+The "Peepoo" bag is a "personal, single-use, self-sanitizing, fully biodegradable toilet that prevents feces from contaminating the immediate area as well as the surrounding ecosystem".
 This bag is being used in humanitarian responses, schools, and urban slums in developing countries.

 Bucket toilets and urine diversion

 Bucket toilets are a simple portable toilet option.
 They can be upgraded in various ways, one of them being urine diversion, which can make them similar to urine-diverting dry toilets.
 Urine diversion can significantly reduce odors from dry toilets.
 Examples of using this type of toilet to reduce open defecation are the "MoSan" toilet (used in Kenya) or the urine-diverting dry toilet promoted by SOIL in Haiti.